 It's hard to imagine the humiliation Jesus was to endure.
-After the mock ceremony of the soldiers, He is brought to the cross and then, there, stripped of the last vestiges of His earthly possessions, the clothes off His back.
+After the mock ceremony of the soldiers, He was brought to the cross and then, there, stripped of the last vestiges of His earthly possessions, the clothes off His back.
 Beaten, rejected, humiliated, mocked, and now stripped and crucified, Jesus was, indeed, drinking the bitter cup that, from "the foundation of the world" (Rev. 13:8), was to be His.

-1100 cance does the Bible give to what happened there, and why is it important?
+Rea ead John 19:23, 24 (see also Matt.
+27:35).
+What prophetic signance does the Bible give to what happened there, and why important?

-Here is the greatest act in all cosmic history unfolding right before them, and these soldiers are dealing with something as petty as dividing up the clothes of one of their victims!
+Here is the greatest act in all of cosmic history unfolding right before them, and these soldiers are dealing with something as petty as dividing up the clothes of one of their victims!